canro91/canro91.github.io/_posts/2025-10-07-MiniBooks.md

 **#9.
 As a bonus, use chapters of your next book as preview.** It makes your book thick enough to display your name and title on the spine.

 **#10.
 Not only write books, but create a whole identity and brand around them.** After 20 books or more, Chris is the "Mini Book" guy.
 His emails, tagline, and even book titles use the same concept.
 Mini-books everywhere.
 That's how he stands out.

+_Mini books have become my go-to way of sharing ideas in coding and personal growth.
+If you’re curious, you’ll find [my books here](/books)._